jorgelbg/jorgelbg.github.io/content/posts/2021/data-pipeline-slos.md

 This query still has one issue, it uses the current "speed of the processor" for calculating how long it will take to process the current consumer lag.
 Unless your processor is running at full throughput **all the time** this will lead to longer estimated times for processing the lag.
-What we *really* need is the maximum throughput of the processor:
+What we _need_ is the maximum throughput of the processor in a given period of time.

 ```ruby
 current_lag / max(processor_speed)